 Her research interests are focused in scholarly communication, electronic information’s consumption, information behavior, collection development, knowledge organization and digital libraries.
 She has been head of regional and national projects and has published more than a hundred papers, books and chapters.

-Her main research interests are: knowledge sharing, knowledge and information management, information limits, information behaviour, employability and futures studies.
+Her main research interests are: scholarly communication, knowledge sharing, knowledge and information management, social media, information limits, information behaviour, employability and futures studies.

 Jie Xu is Deputy Director of the Publishing Studies Department in the School of Information Management at Wuhan University, China.
 Her PhD was awarded jointly by Leiden University and Wuhan University in 2012.
 Since 2014 she has been associate professor in charge of undergraduate student affairs and international collaboration in the department.
 Her research interests are scholarly publishing, researchers’ information behavior and social media study.